joblet

 echo "data" > local.txt

-rnx run --upload=local.txt cat local.txt
+rnx job run --upload=local.txt cat local.txt

 Uploading Directories